 A republican revival in political theory has been underway for three decades, but arguably has produced no institutional change for its efforts.
 Even today when governments everywhere talk about engaging with the public, such exercises often amount to nothing but pseudo-listening events that have no chance of affecting policy.
 In this light, the invention of “citizens’ assemblies” (CAs) stands out as a development in deliberative democracy worth discussing.
 Different versions of citizens’ assemblies have been used at the provincial level in Canada (British Columbia in 2004 and Ontario in 2006-07), the Netherlands (2006), Australia (2009), Iceland (2010), and, and in some American states.
 Because these are liberal democratic countries, we should expect CAs to be thoroughly liberal themselves.
 Instead, CAs look decidedly republican in character in terms of their consequences for political representation, liberty and citizenship.
 If republicans show that CA practices embody many of their theoretical positions, then the CA model can stand as a ready-made institution ready to challenge liberal orthodoxies.

 A citizens’ assembly is an independent and nearly-random body of citizens that are brought together to deliberate about an issue of significant public importance (in Canada, CAs were used to recommend new electoral systems).
 CAs engage in an extensive learning phase, followed by public consultation on the part of CA members, leading to a final recommendation.
-All told, the Canadian CAs met roughly even second week for the better part of one year before producing their recommendations that were decided on by referenda.
+All told, the Canadian CAs met roughly every second week for the better part of one year before producing their recommendations that were decided on by referenda.

 These features of CAs are supported by some assumptions that deserve mentioning.
 The lottery system starts by sending invitations to random members of the public; those who wish to participate opt into a lottery process involving various control criteria (age, sex, language, electoral riding, etc.).
 The lottery system was used in republics like ancient Athens and Italian city-states, and it survives in today’s jury systems.
 Lottery does away with the ability of power cliques to determine outcomes, while certain selection controls mean that the composition of CAs is more egalitarian and inclusive than our elected bodies.
 Importantly, CAs presume that citizens are capable of grasping complex issues so long as they are provided with the necessary time and information to do so.